Goalsum/TataruBook/docs/quick_start.md

 TataruBook is often used to keep track of all of an individual or family's assets, so the information in [portfolio_stats]({{ site.baseurl }}/tables_and_views.html#portfolio_stats) view is important: it shows the net worth at the end of both [start_date]({{ site.baseurl }}/tables_and_views.html#start_date) and [end_date]({{ site.baseurl }}/tables_and_views.html#end_date), as well as the net income and expenses and investment income between the two dates.
 {: .notice}

-# Viewing db files with GUI software
+# Viewing DB files with GUI software

 TataruBook is a command-line program and does not have a graphical interface.
-However, the db file containing all the tables and views is a **SQLite format** file, and any software that supports the SQLite format can view the tables and views in the db file (provided that the software supports the new features of SQLite).
-Take the open-source software [DB Browser for SQLite](https://sqlitebrowser.org/) as an example to demonstrate: first download and install the [nightly version](https://nightlies.sqlitebrowser.org/latest) of `DB Browser for SQLite` (only the nightly version supports the new features of SQLite), then run `DB Browser for SQLite`, and finally click the `Open Database` button and select the `accounting.db` file to view the data of tables and views in the db file.
+However, the DB file containing all the tables and views is a **SQLite format** file, and any software that supports the SQLite format can view the tables and views in the DB file (provided that the software supports the new features of SQLite).
+Take the open-source software [DB Browser for SQLite](https://sqlitebrowser.org/) as an example to demonstrate: first download and install the [nightly version](https://nightlies.sqlitebrowser.org/latest) of `DB Browser for SQLite` (only the nightly version supports the new features of SQLite), then run `DB Browser for SQLite`, and finally click the `Open Database` button and select the `accounting.db` file to view the data of tables and views in the DB file.

 ![DB Browser for SQLite界面]({{ site.baseurl }}/assets/images/statements.png)

-You can also use software other than TataruBook to edit the data in the db file, but only TataruBook does a perfect consistency check when inserting data.
-So if you use other software to edit the db file, it is better to use TataruBook to do the check again.
+You can also use software other than TataruBook to edit the data in the DB file, but only TataruBook does a perfect consistency check when inserting data.
+So if you use other software to edit the DB file, it is better to use TataruBook to do the check again.
 If you know how to use SQL, you can also write your own SQL commands to develop data analysis functions that TataruBook does not provide.
 {: .notice}